doverh/aws_SysOps_notes/Domain  1: Monitoring, Logging, and Remediation/Acronyms.md

 ## E

+EC2 - Amazon Elastic Compute Cloud (Amazon EC2) provides on-demand, scalable computing capacity in the Amazon Web Services (AWS) Cloud.
+Using Amazon EC2 reduces hardware costs so you can develop and deploy applications faster.

 EFS - Elastic File System - When a SysOps administrator launches new EC2 instances in the new subnets, the EC2 instances are unable to mount the file system.

 ## F